 where we assume that the Hamiltonian is time-independent.
 We define the state dual to (\ref{eq:ro}) by the channel-state map:

 where the states $\ket{\cdot}_\mathrm{in}$ and $\ket{\cdot}_\mathrm{out}$ are the eigenstates of the time-independent Hamiltonian, and the normalization factor $\mathcal{N}$ is given by

 The entanglement structure of the state in (\ref{eq:Odualstate}) strongly depends on the Heisenberg operator.
-The definition in (\ref{eq:Odualstate}) shows that the local operator dual state is less than maximally-entangled unless $\mathcal{O}(x,t)$ is the identity operator.
-By computing the mutual information (defined in Section \ref{quantum_measures}) of local operators, we study the correlation between the subsystem $A$ of the original state and the one $B$ of the scattered state.
+For example, if $\mathcal{O}(x,t)$ is the identity operator, then the entanglement structure of the state in (\ref{eq:Odualstate}) is the same as that of maximally entangled state.
+In the general case, $\mathcal{O}(x,t)$ can make the quantum entanglement structure of the state in (\ref{eq:Odualstate}) less entangled than that of the maximally entangled state.
+By computing the mutual information (defined in Section \ref{quantum_measures}) of local operators, we study the correlation between subsystem $A$ of the original state and subsystem $B$ of the scattered state.